Pumbedita: Location

 Al-Anbar ("the granaries") is mentioned by Ibn Serapion, and Strange identifies it with "the ruins named Sifeyra".
 According to William McGuckin de Slane, it lay ten parasangs to the west of Baghdad.
+However, Michael Jan de Goeje reads Al-Jubbar in place of Al-Anbar, and identifies it with Jubbah, Iraq, an identification already made by Jean-Baptiste d'Anville.
+William Francis Ainsworth reads Aliobar and relates to the also-obscure "Olabus" mentioned by Isidore of Charax.